 Born in Toronto, Mitchell holds an Honours BA in History and English Literature from the University of Toronto, and a Master of Arts in History from Queen’s University.
 Prior to joining CJPAC, Mitchell lived in the UK for six months, completing coursework.
 He then worked at Hillel Ontario as an Advocacy professional, and developed experience in outreach, programming, communications, and developing educational content.
 In his spare time, you can find him conducting genealogy research, reading a book, attending concerts, or listening to a podcast while out for a walk.

 Kara Mintzberg has been involved with British Columbia’s Jewish community for years.
 She has won local and provincial awards for projects she’s developed for several mission-driven organizations, including being the youngest recipient of Jewish Federation of Greater Vancouver’s Young Leadership Award.
 Kara earned her MBA and MA from Brandeis University, and her BA from the University of British Columbia.
-She is an avid skier – snow and water – and currently volunteers as a Board member for Jewish Addiction Community Services (JACS) Vancouver.
+She is an avid skier – snow and water.

 Regina Shimov is an experienced database specialist working with Salesforce for over 6 years.
 She was born in the USSR and raised in Israel, where she completed a BSc at the Technion in Haifa.
 She has been operating in the philanthropy sector in Toronto since 2015, specializing in reporting, integration, and optimization of the Salesforce database.
 Regina believes that the non-profit sector is vital for the solidarity and resilience of every community, and is proud to be part of it.
 Thus, she is a big supporter of Chai Lifeline Canada and volunteers in her free time at the JRCC.